-Visit the Montana University System website for the Common Course Numbering Transfer Guide for all schools in the Montana University System.
+Visit the Montana University System website for the Common Course Numbering Transfer Guide (https://ccn.mus.edu/search/) for all schools in the Montana University System.

 Course Numbering System

 Courses numbered below the 100 level cannot be used to satisfy core requirements or general elective requirements and do not count toward graduation requirements, except when required in certificate programs.
 These courses do count as credits required to meet financial aid satisfactory academic progress requirements if enrollment is required based on placement test scores.